 Facilitated by Eric Taylor, BS ’05, MBA ‘ 13, Administrative Vice President, National Investment Advisory Lead, Wilmington Trust

 Family values provide continuity that can outlast any business entity.
 In the United States, certain names resonate in the business lexicon; duPont and Perdue are two of them.
 Mitzi Perdue, the wife of the late Frank Perdue, and descendant of the Henderson family, founders of the Sheraton Corporation, and Pierre duPont, a 10th generation descendant of the duPont family on his father’s side and descendant of the Wood family, proprietors of the Wawa chain of stores on his mother’s side.
 With multiple family business and legacies to manage, Ms. Purdue and Mr. duPont will share how each family approaches legacy, sharing family values across generations, and preparing future family members for success.

 8:00 am – 9:00 am Dyson Atrium, Sage Hall Networking and breakfast

 It started as a hobby in the basement of the White Hart Inn in Salisbury, Connecticut and was shared only with inn guests.
 Now, over 30 years later, their 90,000 square foot facility in Millerton, New York ships to fans across the globe.
-Join us as we spill the tea with Elyse, Mike, and Alex Harney and the story behind their tea business.
-The origins of how John and Elyse Harney gave birth to five children, a tea company, and a real estate business makes for funny, moving, and absolutely riveting listening.
+Elyse, Mike, and Alex Harney will trace the origins and evolution of their family’s business, the tea industry, key events and family members through the years.